dicebear/dicebear/apps/docs/pages/create-styles/with-figma/index.md

 ::: tip

-Make sure you select version **10.x** in the export settings.
-This guide covers version 10.x.
+Make sure you select version **11.x** in the export settings.
+This guide covers version 11.x.
+An export for 10.x writes the same definition, but without animations, because the 10.x cores render every avatar static.

 ![You can find the version option in the "General" tab](/create-styles/with-figma/version-hint.png)